The Age of Consent in CA: California Consent Laws

 Penalties for Statutory Rape

 Statutory rape can be charged as either a misdemeanor or a felony.
+Engaging in sexual activities with a minor can lead to serious legal consequences, including imprisonment and hefty fines.
 If charged as a misdemeanor, the penalties can include:

 - Up to 1 year in county jail